-But to the entrepreneur the responsibility for making plans to maintain a continuous flow of income upon retirement or ill-health is entirely his.
-Most entrepreneurs’ feel that retirement is something in the distant future something that can wait but when it comes as if inevitably would; most entrepreneurs are not prepared for it.
+But to the entrepreneur, the responsibility for making plans to maintain a continuous flow of income upon retirement or ill-health is entirely his.
+Most entrepreneurs feel that retirement is something in the distant future something that can wait but when it comes as if inevitably would; most entrepreneurs are not prepared for it.

 It is a fact no one can keep working actively all his lifetime; we must naturally retire from active work at a point in rime.
-Do not think your expenses will drop when you retire because, in our society we cannot be certain when our children will complete their education and become gainfully employed.
+Do not think your expenses will drop when you retire because, in our society, we cannot be certain when our children will complete their education and become gainfully employed.

 It is a misconception to believe that children will always provide for their aged parents because that belief presupposes that they will be gainfully employed and will not be overwhelmed by the need of their own immediate families.

 Thus, everyone must plan for the future when he can no longer work to earn income.
-That is, the entrepreneur must save during his active years in order to provide himself a satisfactory income when he is no longer able to work.
+That is, the entrepreneur must save during his active years to provide himself a satisfactory income when he is no longer able to work.